tinymce/bedrock/README.md

 ## Docker

 The `dockerfile` is just to test the no-sandbox option for chrome-headless.
 We should build automated tests for it.

+# FAQ

+## Why is the junit XML output not pretty-printed?

+It's to do with "escaping" CDATA end tokens ("]]>") in the output.
+If we pretty-print it, we get extraneous whitespace in the junit output rendered in Jenkins.

+See the comment in modules/server/src/main/ts/bedrock/core/Reporter.ts